Platform Usage Contract

 In these cases, PRISMA will terminate the PUC and deactivate the Customer according to the following process:

 a.
 PRISMA shall notify the Customer in Text Form about the reasons for termination of the PUC and deactivation of the Customer; the date and time of the deactivation; the consequences of the deactivation and of the obligation to remedy any breach or non-compliance of its contractual obligations.
+The concerned System Operators receive a copy of the notification.
 The notification shall contain the following information:

 5. If the Customer demonstrates that the conditions to place transactions have been met again and/or there is a ground for belief that the Customer will comply with the PUC, the Customer will be allowed to start a new registration process on the Platform.